 EMT Certification Links

-EMT candidates who successfully complete a South Carolina-approved EMT Education course that uses the National EMS Education Standards developed by NHTSA; successfully pass the National Registry EMT-Education Requirements, and receive subsequent South Carolina certification as an EMT, are authorized to perform the following skilled activities (all skills can be used on adult, child, and infant patients unless otherwise stated”).
-For more detailed information for EMT, AEMT, and Paramedic education requirements, click the links below.
+EMT candidates who successfully complete a South Carolina-approved EMT Education course that uses the National EMS Education Standards developed by NHTSA, successfully pass the National Registry EMT-Education Requirements, and receive subsequent South Carolina certification as an EMT, are authorized to perform the following skilled activities (all skills can be used on adult, child, and infant patients unless otherwise stated).
+See below for more detailed information for EMT, AEMT, and Paramedic education requirements.

 Emergency Medical Technician (EMT) Certification Requirements

-To operate as an Emergency Medical Technician (EMT) in South Carolina, you must gain a South Carolina Emergency Medical Technician certification from the South Carolina Department of Health and Environmental Control (DHEC).
+To operate as an Emergency Medical Technician (EMT) in South Carolina, you must gain a South Carolina Emergency Medical Technician certification from the South Carolina Department of Public Health (DPH).
 To qualify, you must satisfy the following requirements:

-Step 1: Successfully complete all sections of a DHEC-approved EMT course including the didactic, practical, and clinical requirements
+Step 1: Successfully complete all sections of a DPH-approved EMT course including the didactic, practical, and clinical requirements

 Who May Request Reports